ostrost/ostent/README.md

 1. Find `src/github.com/ostrost/ostent` directory in `$GOPATH`.
 2. Run `make init` once.
+3. Optionally, for asset and template rebuilding only (once):
-3. Optionally `npm install` once (the package list comes from `package.json`).
+   - `npm install`: the package list comes from package.json
-   This is required for asset and templates rebuilding only.
+   - `node_modules/.bin/bower install`: the list from bower.json
 4. `gulp watch` or `make` after changes.

 `make` rebuilds these **commited to the repo** files: